-That's when Wildwood Golf Club’s history began.
-George Wittmer, Jr., with the financial help of Dr. W.B.
-Ray, acquired the rolling farmland 12 miles north of Pittsburgh from Benjamin Herr's descendants and built an 18-hole golf course and a beautiful stone clubhouse.
-Wittmer and Ray opened the facility, which they called Wildwood Country Club, in late 1927.
+Wildwood Golf Club’s history started in 1920 when George Wittmer, Jr., with the financial help of Dr. W.B.
+Ray, acquired the rolling farmland 12 miles north of Pittsburgh and built an 18-hole golf course and a beautiful stone clubhouse.
+Wittmer opened the facility, which they called Wildwood Country Club, in late 1927.
 During its early years, Wildwood Country Club was the site for several major golf tournaments, including the Dapper Dan Open, which attracted some of the great professional golfers of that era, including Ralph Guldahl, Gene Sarazen, Byron Nelson and Ben Hogan.

 Stone Lodge, Inc., which owns the real property, leases it to Wildwood Golf Club.